 Beyond producing the sounds of speech, PD symptoms like a frozen or masked face can make it harder to communicate the emotions that go along with what you are saying.
 Others may misinterpret this as a lack of interest in the conversation or aloofness.
 In addition, some people with PD struggle to find words, and so they may speak slowly.
 And in other cases, PD causes people to speed up their speech, so much that it may sound like stuttering.

 The term for swallowing difficulty is Difficulty swallowing..
 It affects the mechanics of swallowing and quality of life.
 Many people become frustrated or embarrassed and isolate themselves from social activities, such as dining with friends or family.
 More importantly, dysphagia can lead to malnutrition, dehydration and aspiration (when food or liquid “goes down the wrong pipe”).
 Aspiration, which can be silent, (a person does not cough or choke) can lead to aspiration pneumonia — the leading cause of death in PD.
 Thus, it is important to ensure that people with PD can eat safely.

 Answer the below questions to help you figure out if you have a speech, voice or swallowing problem.
-If many of these statements apply to you, visit a speech-language pathologist (SLP) especially if these changes begin to limit your life.
+If many of these statements apply to you, visit a A specialist in the diagnosis and treatment of speech and language disorders.
+Can also assess and treat swallowing difficulties.
+(SLP) especially if these changes begin to limit your life.

 How Do I Know if I Have a Swallowing Problem?

 - I have recently lost weight without trying.